chaunceygardiner/weewx-purple/README.md

 ### What's a purple proxy?

-It is advantageous to query `purlpe-proxy` for readings.  `purple-proxy` returns an average over the archive period when queried.
-Use of purple-proxy is not recommended unless the user in Unis/Linux savy.
+purple-proxy is optional when using weewx-purple.  purple-proxy returns an average over the archive period when queried.
+Use of purple-proxy is not recommended unless the user is Unix/Linux savy.
 The install is rather crude and has only been tested on Debian.
 If in doubt, just skip purple-proxy and query the PuroleAir devices directly.